series of links connecting the many places of production and distribution and resulting in a commodity that is then exchanged on the world market

 special economic zones

-Agreement entered into by Canada, US, and Mexico in December 1992 and which took effect on 1/1/94 to eliminate the barriers to trade in, and facilitate the cross-border movement of goods and services between the countries.
+Agreement entered into by Canada, Mexico, and the United States in December 1992 and which took effect on January 1, 1994 to eliminate the barriers to trade in, and facilitate the cross-border movement of goods and services between the countries.

-The encroachment of desert conditions on moister zones along the desert margins, where plant cover and soils are threatedned by dessiccation--through overuse in part by humans and their domestic animals and possibly in part becouse of the inexorable shifts in the Earth's environmental zones
+The encroachment of desert conditions on moister zones along the desert margins, where plant cover and soils are threatened by desiccation - through overuse, in part by humans and their domestic animals, and, possibly, in part because of inexorable shifts in the Earth's environmental zones.

 Place built up by a government or corporation to attract foreign investment and which has relatively high concentrations of paying jobs and infrastructure.

-International organizations that, international organizations that operate outside of the formal political arena but that are nevertheless influential in spearheading international initiatives on social, economic, and environmental issues.
+international organizations that operate outside of the formal political arena but that are nevertheless influential in spearheading international initiatives on social, economic and environmental issues.